ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Automation/Mechanical/MeshWorkflowStepGroup.md

 ### MeshWorkflowStepGroup.ExecuteNextStep()

-Executes the next step, i.e. the next operation which is ready to be executed under the parent ìStepGroupî object.
+Executes the next step, i.e. the next operation which is ready to be executed under the parent ‚ÄúStepGroup‚Äù object.

 <!-- !! processed by numpydoc !! -->